austinpkugler/linux-shell/README.md

 # Linux Shell

-A Simplified Implementation of the Linux shell using C system calls like `fork()` and `execvp()`.
+A simplified implementation of the Linux shell using C system calls like `fork()` and `execvp()`.
 Processes are executed concurrently through forking.